webgme/finite-state-machine/README.md

 ## Run as a standalone webgme app
 Make sure the [dependencies for webgme](https://github.com/webgme/webgme/blob/master/README.md#dependencies) are installed.
- 1. Clone this repository or from an empty directory do `npm install webgme-finite-state-machine`.
-From the root of this module (i.e. where this README.md is do the following commands).
+ 1. Clone this repository and from the root of the repo do:
  2. `npm install` - installs all dependencies
  3. `npm install webgme` - installs webgme (it's a [peer-dependency](https://nodejs.org/en/blog/npm/peer-dependencies/)).
  4. Launch a local mongodb instance (if not local edit the webgme config).